 |Flower Color||Red, orange, yellow, blue, purple, brown, white, pink, many bicolors|

 |Hardiness Zones||3–9 (USDA)|

 |Toxicity||Toxic to dogs and cats|

-The most popular of the irises, bearded irises are easy to grow provided that you plant them in a sunny site with well-drained soil.
-Plant irises in late summer, when they are finished actively growing.
-One major departure of growing irises compared to other perennials: They do not like mulch.
+The most popular of the irises, bearded irises are easy to grow provided you plant them in a sunny site with well-drained soil.
+A major departure for growing irises compared to other perennials is that they do not like mulch.
 Mulches (as well as deep planting) encourage the rhizomes to develop rot, so let your soil remain bare.
 Space plants at least 12 inches apart to prevent the need for frequent dividing.